jbpawlik/SwimNW/README.md

 11:30 - This is taking me forever.
 Because of how I set up the drawer menu, none of the screens are actually inside a parent.
 I am having to create new components just to be able to pass props between them.

 12:30 - Back to work.
 I made a ScreenControl component to hold the map so that I can pass props to it.
 Now I need to cut up the NewMarker screen into a component that can go into ScreenControl, and possibly turn the form part of it back into a component.
 I might kill the Add Swim screen and just have the form as part of Map.

+1:30 - Got that done.
+Now I can press on the map, navigate to a form, and (potentially) make a new marker.
+I need to update the forms and Firestore collection to remove latitude/longitude as now it will take a coordinate value from the marker location.